apache/openoffice-docs/README.md

 # Apache OpenOffice Documentation Project

-## Repository for Apache OpenOffice Documentation
+## Branch for  Miscellaneous Documentation

 ### Purpose

-This repository will be used for Revision Control for all master Documentation files for Apache OpenOffice (AOO).
-Documentation will be written primarily using Writer, the word processing component of AOO, as well as other components as needed.
+This repository will be used for Revision Control all  Templat files for Apache OpenOffice (AOO).
+These are ODT templates for Writer used to maintain consistency of all documents written by the AOO Documentatation Team

 ### Structure